VZoche-Golob/UdderHealthMonitor/README.md

 Then, dialog boxes will ask the user about all required information.

-See [the user guide](vignettes/UserGuide.html) or the wiki for details.
+See [the user guide](vignettes/UserGuide.html) in the vignettes or the [wiki](https://github.com/VZoche-Golob/UdderHealthMonitor/wiki) for details.

 ***